-Dementia is becoming a condition that is all too common for aging Americans.
+Dementia is a condition that has become all too common for aging Americans.
 However, this disease doesn’t simply happen overnight.
-There can be many clues that dementia is the issue, and the signs of this illness can show themselves in many different ways.
+There can be many early signs of dementia, and the signs of this illness can show themselves in many different ways.

 First, what is dementia?
 According to the Alzheimer’s Association, dementia is an umbrella term for a decline in mental ability that is necessary for day-to-day function.
 Although there is no specific disease related to dementia, Alzheimer’s accounts for 60 to 80 percent of all cases of mental decline.

-Here are some common signs to look out for:
+Here are some common signs to look for:

 1. Problems with vision